OrhanKupusoglu/docker-tetris/README.md

 $ ./docker.sh
 ```

 After running the Docker Compose scripts, three images are listed.
-The **ubuntu:16:04** is the where **tetris-server/base:0.0.1** is derived from, and in turn the **tetris-server/app:0.0.1** mage is derived from this base image.
+The **ubuntu:16:04** is the where **tetris-server/base:0.0.1** is derived from, and in turn the **tetris-server/app:0.0.1** image is derived from this base image.
 The **tetris-server/base:0.0.1** is prepared with Python 3 projects in mind and can be reached with SSH.
-Therefore this image might be useful for other Python 3 images, this means that build durations and storage requierements will be less than using directly a well-known Linux distribution.
+Therefore this image might be useful for other Python 3 images, this means that build durations and storage requierements will be less than using directly a Linux distribution.

 ```
 $ docker-compose help